 About a year ago, I wrote a post suggesting you set goals that are actually within your control.
 Many common goals people set (OK, goals that I set) aren’t really within your control.
 Goals like losing 5 pounds, getting a raise at work, or getting 100 people to sign up for my newsletter.

 You can eat well, be a perfect employee, and send out the most objectively perfect newsletter ever and still never accomplish any of those goals.
 Weight loss can be fickle, the company might have financial troubles, and maybe people just don’t want to hit subscribe.
-Not accomplishing those goals says nothing about you.
+Not accomplishing those goals really doesn’t say much about me.

 Instead, I suggested focusing on the actions you can take (the aforementioned diet, good employee, and good newsletter actions).
 That way, even if you don’t complete the ultimate goal, you’ll still be in a pretty great place.